 The proposed programs for SVPTI will be provided at its main location.
-SVPTI is located at 1762 Technology Drive, Suite 228, San Jose, CA 95110.
+SVPTI is located at 1754 Technology Drive, Suite 228, San Jose, CA 95110.
 The school premises are located on the second floor of a two-story building in an office complex with ample parking.

-The institution's floor plan shows two suites consisting of approximately 2543 square feet for Suite 228 and another 1030 square feet for Suite 227.
-The floor plan includes four classrooms, with the remaining space primarily shared between offices, a reception area, and administrative support functions, a conference room and library area, and kitchen facility.
-Restroom facilities are located in two nearby locations, one adjacent to Suite 227, and another down a hallway near Suite 228.
+The institution's floor plan includes two classrooms, with the remaining space primarily shared between offices, a reception area, and administrative support functions, a conference room and library area, and kitchen facility.
+Restroom facilities are located in two nearby locations, adjacent to Suite 228.
+Library is accessible to all students without any formal procedure.